jaysonsantos/rust-talk/README.md

 -->

 # Rust Intro
-Jayon Reis
+Jayson Reis

 ---

 # Disclaimer
-I am not a pro in rust and I suck explaining stuff and I don't know much about compilers and stuff.
-It is my general impression.
+I am not a pro in rust and I suck explaining stuff and I don't know much about compilers and etc. It is my general impression.

 ---